30 Years of Impact

 2007

-The Lavezzorio Community Center opens at the Chicago Village.
-The Lavezzorio Community Center serves as the gateway to the Chicago Village and is home to educational, recreational, therapeutic, and childcare services offered by SOS Children’s Villages Illinois and its community partners.
+In 2007, the Lavezzorio Community Center opened at the Chicago Village.
+This community center serves as home to educational, recreational, therapeutic, and childcare services offered by SOS Illinois and its community partners at the Chicago Village.

-The YMCA opens the day care center at the Lavezzorio Community Center.
-The Auburn-Gresham neighborhood now has access to much needed child care services.
+This year, YMCA also opened a daycare center inside the Lavezzorio Community Center, providing the Auburn-Gresham neighborhood with access to much needed childcare services.

 2011

-SOS Children’s Villages Illinois acquires Casa Tepeyac in the Back of the Yards neighborhood.
-SOS Children’s Villages Illinois assumes the programs previously run by Boys Town Chicago, continuing to offer comprehensive child and family services to at-risk youth in the Chicago area.
+SOS Children’s Villages Illinois acquires Casa Tepeyac to provide comprehensive youth and family services to at-risk youth in the Back of the Yards neighborhood.

 2012